Women’s Amutot Initiative

 WOMEN’S SPIRIT: BREAKING THE BIND – FINANCIAL SECURITY ADVOCACY FOR SURVIVORS OF VIOLENCE

-ADVA: THE POWER TO EMPOWER – EQUIPPING MAYORIAL ADVISORS ON GENDER EQUALITY
+ADVA: THE POWER TO EMPOWER – TRAINING FOR MAYORIAL ADVISORS ON GENDER EQUALITY

 BAT KOL: QUEER JEWISH WOMEN